email: info@pilgrimroutes.com tel: (44)(0)1242 254353

 Transport to Sarria and from Santiago de Compostela, drinks and lunches, dinners in Santiago, admission fees.

-Day 6: (24th July) Walk Lavacolla - Santiago.
+Day 6: Walk Lavacolla - Santiago.
 The last day's walk is short so pilgrims can arrive in the Plaza de Obradoiro and enter the Cathedral by midday in time for the pilgrim mass.
 Collect the Pilgrim Certificate and spend time exploring this beautiful city.
-Overnight Santiago.
-7.5 miles/12kms
+Overnight Santiago.7.5 miles/12kms

 Moderate